 Can You Close Read a Music Video?

 If you can use close reading strategies with text, and with an image, then why not with a music video?
 First we just watch and listen, Then we watch a second time and focus on the language used in the lyrics, focusing on details and vocabulary words, while making notes on a graphic organizer.
 We watch a third time and the students focus on questions that they have about the content, adding to their notes.
 Finally, I have the students turn and talk with a neighbor about their notes on the song and identify the BIG idea.
 The multiple viewings of the music video really gets the song stuck in their heads which helps them remember the content.
-You can click on the image for a link to my Google doc of a note taking page to use with songs similar to the one below.
+You can click on the image (Lessons That Rock) for a link to the note-taking page and lesson plan that I use for this popular activity.